-- Kids who walk just 20 minutes outside every day have 25% less colds than those who don’t
+- Kids who walk just 20 minutes outside every day have 25% fewer colds than those who don’t.

 - It can significantly decrease symptoms of ADD and ADHD

-- And it can even reduce stress, invoking emotions of productivity, accomplishment, contentment, satisfaction, and elation.
+- And it can even reduce stress, evoking emotions of productivity, accomplishment, contentment, satisfaction, and elation.

 In this, Tim Smith recognizes the difference between marketing and advertising.
 “But wait,” you may be thinking.
 “Aren’t marketing and advertising the same thing?”
 Well, that’s why we’re here.
 Marketing, in effect, is all about designing a brand you believe in, embodying an identity of progress and student success.
 Advertising?
 That’s only a small aspect of this bigger picture.
 Yes, advertising is about getting the word out to prospective students, converting interested families to future enrollment.
 Tim Smith has found this “sweet spot” right in the middle: honing in on a specific target audience and building a brand around that identity.
 Because of this, enrollment has been consistent for years, and he doesn’t have to waste his time rebranding.
 So what does he do to set the bar for online marketing?

 “Step 1: Perfect your unique brand.
 Step 2: Find a niche target audience.
 Step 3: Start thinking about advertising spending.

 The school maintains an online presence through a website, a blog, and a social media identity.
 Rather than apply some “flashy” artifacts or capture superficial moments, Tim prefers to simply shine a light on their program: